 Elderberry has been shown to increase the production of certain cytokines, inhibit viral adhesion and interfere with the viral replication process.

-This is my #1 go-to for keeping my immune system strong now!
+This is my #1 go-to for keeping my immune system strong now and the ONE secret that has completely saved my immune system!

 You can also find Elderberry Syrup for kids 2 and older!